vigneshpa/simulations/Readme.md

 ## Build Instructions

-The pre-built HTML, CSS and JavaScript are availabe in the folder 'docs', so there is no need to build these simulations if you are you are not changing the actual source code.
+The pre-built HTML, CSS and JavaScript are availabe in the folder 'docs', so there is no need to build these simulations if you are not changing the actual source code.

-### Command to build all simulations
+### Command to build all simula
  ```shell
  gulp
  ```